Contribute code

 make check

 Note that this flag only affects the build, not the tests themselves.
-If you have GNU Parallel installed, you can control the number of parallel tests to run using the environment variable J. For example, to build on a 64-core CPU and run the tests in parallel, you can run:
+If you have GNU Parallel installed, you can control the number of parallel tests to run using the environment variable `J`. \

 make J=64 check -j64

-If you switch between release and debug build, normal or lite build, or compiler or compiler options, call make clean first.
+If you switch between release and debug build, normal or lite build, or compiler or compiler options, call `make clean` first.&#x20;

 Here's a safe routine to run all tests: